Hands grab at the taut rope and Sia screams in pain as two pairs of hands pull her up and over the metal railing.

 Sia flinches at the soft sound and slouches further into her chair.

-“If that’s even your real name….,” a more familiar voice joins the woman’s, and Sia looks up to meet stern grey eyes.
+“If that’s even your real name…,” a more familiar voice joins the woman’s, and Sia glances up to meet stern grey eyes.
 Ika is standing beside the two metal chairs where a woman and a man are seated.
 They appear unarmed…no…

 There it is.
 Sia’s mouth twitches as Ika pulls a gun from his waistband.
 This couldn’t get any worse.